U.S. Route 16: Wyoming

 US 16 begins at the east entrance to Yellowstone National Park, along with US 14 and the eastern segment of US 20.
 From the park, the three highways run concurrently to Cody and Greybull.
-In Greybull, US 14 splits off to the east, while US 16/US 20 head due south to Basin and Worland.
-In Worland, US 16 splits off from US 20, and heads east over the Powder River Pass on its way to the city of Buffalo.
+In Greybull, US 14 splits off to the east, while US 16/US 20 heads due south to Basin and Worland.
+In Worland, US 16 splits off from US 20 and heads east over Powder River Pass on its way to the city of Buffalo.
 After passing Buffalo, US 16 arches north to the community of Ucross, meeting US 14 again, before arching back south to Gillette.
 US 16 then runs east concurrently with I-90 between Gillette and Moorcroft before heading southeast to the towns of Upton and Newcastle.
 The highway then heads east to the South Dakota state line.
 For most of the way through the state, the highway is a two-lane road.